rescript-lang/rescript-compiler/CONTRIBUTING.md

 ## Contributing to the runtime

 BuckleScript runtime implementation is currently a mix of OCaml and JavaScript.
 (`jscomp/runtime` directory).
-The JavaScript code is defined in the `.ml` file using the `bs.raw` syntax extension.

-The goal is to implement the runtime **purely in OCaml** and you can help!
+The goal is to implement the runtime **purely in OCaml**, and you can help!

 Each new PR should include appropriate testing.

-Currently all tests are in `jscomp/test` directory and you should either add/modify a test file which covers the part of the compiler you modified.
+Currently all tests are located in the `jscomp/test` directory and you should either add / update test files according to your changes to the compiler.

 There are currently two formats for test files:
 1. Proper mocha test files with executed javascript test code
 2. Plain `.ml` files which are only supposed to be compiled to JS (without any logic validation)

+Below we will discuss on how to write, build and run these test files.

 ### 1) Writing a mocha test file